WORKING TO SET YOU FREE

 EXPANDED POSSIBILITIES FOR DISABLED DRIVERS

-The advent of Drivematic, the automatic clutch system for standard transmission vehicles, brings down yet another barrier for the driver with a physical disability.
+The Drivematic, an automatic clutch system for standard transmission vehicles, brings down yet another barrier for the driver with a physical disability.
 Automatic transmissions have almost always been the only option for drivers with a disability affecting the lower extremities.
-This is based on the assumption that clutching and shifting, even if accomplished by the use of levers would force the driver to either leave the steering wheel unattended momentarily, or at very least to "thumb" the wheel while accomplishing some other function.
-Neither solution is acceptable from a safety or a liability standpoint.
+This is based on the assumption that clutching and shifting, even if accomplished by the use of levers would force the driver to leave the steering wheel unattended momentarily while accomplishing some other function.
+This is not acceptable from a safety or a liability standpoint.

-Drivematic's unique patented design is simple enough to be serviceable and easy to install, yet sophisticated enough to handle a full range of driving conditions and styles.
-Operation is straightforward and requires little to no special training: A special sensor in the shift lever knob detects the driver's hand, and a pneumatic servo unit depresses the clutch.
-A position sensor tells the system when the driver has put the transmission in gear, holding the clutch down until a slight pressure is applied to the gas pedal.
-This brings the clutch pedal to just below the engagement point in its throw.
-As soon as the driver begins to accelerate, a proportioning mechanism, working in conjunction with pneumatic solenoids and a microprocessor, combine the inputs of speed, accelerator pressure, and vacuum to produce a smooth, reliable clutch-in operation.
-Clutching style (quick/sporty to slow/smooth) can be tailored to match the habits and preferences of the client, so that the original "feel" and driving characteristics of the car remain unchanged.
-Users will benefit from thirty-four years and three generations of product development fueled by customer feedback and field experience, and dependable service from certified vendors.
+Drivematic's unique design is simple enough to be serviceable and easy to install, yet sophisticated enough to handle a full range of driving conditions and styles.
+Operation is straightforward and requires little to no special training: A special switch in the shift lever knob detects the driver's hand, and an electronic servo unit disengages the clutch.
+This switch tells the system when the driver intends to put the transmission in gear, holding the clutch down until a slight pressure is applied to the gas pedal.
+This brings the clutch pedal to just below the "grab" (engagement) point in its travel.
+As soon as the driver begins to accelerate, a proportioning algorithm in the system's microprocessor, working in conjunction with an electric servo, combine the inputs of speed, accelerator pressure, and various pedal positions to produce a smooth, reliable clutching operation.
+Clutching style (quick/sporty to slow/smooth) can be tailored to match the habits and preferences of the client, so that the original "feel" and driving characteristics of the car are largely preserved.
+Users will benefit from eighteen years and three generations of product development fueled by customer feedback and field experience, and dependable service from Access Unlimited.

 570 HANCE RD.